• RECIPES

 See the recipe card below for the exact quantities of each ingredient.

-For this recipe, you'll want to have on hand large stock pot, ladle, along with measuring cups and spoons.
+For this hearty soup recipe, you'll want to have on hand large stock pot, ladle and measuring cups and spoons.

 How to Make Our Easy Turkey And Veg Soup